 Articles, Chapters, and Review Essays

-“The Izhevsk Revolt of 1918: The Fateful Clash of Revolutionary Coalitions, Paramilitarism, and Bolshevik Power” in A Kaleidoscope of Revolutions.
+“The Izhevsk Revolt of 1918: The Fateful Clash of Revolutionary Coalitions, Paramilitarism, and Bolshevik Power” in Russia’s Revolution in Regional Perspective, 1914-1921.

-“Judicial Reforms and Revolutionary Justice: The Establishment of the Court System in Soviet Russia, 1917-1922,” in Homefronts: Russia’s Great War and Revolution.
-Accepted for publication and forthcoming, 2015.
+“Judicial Reforms and Revolutionary Justice: The Establishment of the Court System in Soviet Russia, 1917-1922” in Homefronts: Russia’s Great War and Revolution.
+A Centennial Reappraisal, book 3.
+Forthcoming.

 “Eastward Ho!
 Peasant Migratory Networks of Viatka Province During Peace and Revolution, 1850-1921,” The Making of Russian History: Festschrift for Allan K. Wildman (Slavica, 2009).